performgohot19/DEM/ex3/README.md

 4. On the Configure a synthetic monitor page, type in the URL of your Easy Travel application and either use the default Name or provide your own.
 5. For Device profile, leave it as the default (i.e. Desktop)
 6. For Frequency, select 5 mins
-7. Use the following 3 locations
+7. Use the following location
    * Sydney
-   * Singapore
-   * Malaysia

-Repeat Steps 1 to 7 for the 2nd browser monitor.
-For Step 5, Device profile

-5. Select iPhone X, Good 3G for Bandwidth

 Reference: https://www.dynatrace.com/support/help/how-to-use-dynatrace/synthetic-monitoring/browser-monitors/create-a-single-url-browser-monitor/